by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

-First, the practitioner must release the protective muscle tension which would have developed in the gluteus maximus muscle as a result of irritation of the sciatic nerve by the piriformis muscle.
+First, the practitioner must release the protective muscle tension that would have developed in the gluteus maximus muscle due to irritation of the sciatic nerve by the piriformis muscle.

-Start with superficial effleurage in the direction of drainage and later switch to the application of deep effleurage.
+Start with superficial effleurage in the drainage direction and later switch to deep effleurage.
 Notice the change in the practitioner’s position.
 While applying strong effleurage strokes, use the base of the hand and give each stroke an ellipse-like shape.
-Strong pressure is applied only when the hand goes forward along the sacrum; light pressure is maintained as the hand comes back to the starting position above the greater trochanter.
+Strong pressure is applied only when the hand goes forward along the sacrum; light pressure is maintained as the hand returns to the starting position above the greater trochanter.

 b.
 Kneading of the gluteus maximus muscle